We rank and review the 9 best mobile phone insurance companies to help you find the cover you need.

 Like Barclays, insurance from Nationwide is administered by the Lifestyle Services Group Limited.
 Nationwide will only allow a maximum of four successful claims in any 12-month period.

-Nationwide doesn't require you to register your phone to get cover.
+Nationwide doesn't require you to register your phone to get insurance.
 It will also cover family members who live at the same address as you, and there is no limit on the number of phones you can register.

 Nationwide mobile phone insurance is rated 5 Stars by independent review site Defaqto, making it 'an excellent product with a comprehensive range of features and benefits'.
 Unfortunately, it doesn't have any customer reviews.